 SEYMOUR DUNCAN BASS SCHOLARSHIP

-The Seymour Duncan Bass Scholarship was created to honor innovative music legend Seymour Duncan and will be awarded in Spring 2018 to an intermediate or advanced student (U.S. or non-U.S. citizens) enrolling in the Associate of Arts in Performance (Bass) program who demonstrates overall outstanding musicianship, passion for the instrument and the potential for developing their own individual sound or unique voice on the instrument in any style or genre.
+The Seymour Duncan Bass Scholarship was created to honor innovative music legend Seymour Duncan and will be awarded in Fall 2018 to an intermediate or advanced student (U.S. or non-U.S. citizens) enrolling in the Associate of Arts in Performance (Bass) program who demonstrates overall outstanding musicianship, passion for the instrument and the potential for developing their own individual sound or unique voice on the instrument in any style or genre.
 Applicants must also demonstrate financial need.

 - Award is $2,000.00 tuition credit ($1,000 per quarter, for the first two consecutive quarters of the program).